-If Telesaurus can maintain the power and time currently available, and thus also the practically related height, it will still only use the power needed on an as needed basis, boosting to the full power if the vehicle or other mobile radio moves into an area without line of sight or otherwise substantially blocked signal, or if encountering a substantial interfering signal where a power boost would be used to attempt to maintain the required S/N+I. However, if power and/or time are reduced, and we thus need to use many more base stations at lower heights, we may choose to use the higher limits of power more often to discourage proliferation of Part 15 devices that we otherwise could accommodate with a power boost when and where needed by using fewer higher sites with un-reduced power.
+If Telesaurus can maintain the power and time currently available, and thus also the practically related height, it will still only use the power needed on an as needed basis, boosting to the full power if the vehicle or other mobile radio moves into an area without line of sight or otherwise substantially blocked signal, or if encountering a substantial interfering signal where a power boost would be used to attempt to maintain the required S/N+I. However, if power and/or time are reduced, and we thus need to use many more base stations at lower heights, we may choose to use the higher limits of power more often to discourage proliferation of Part 15 devices in coverage areas critical to the ITS and pubic safety wireless that we otherwise could accommodate (coexist with) by using a power boost when and where needed by using fewer higher sites with un-reduced power.

 Most of the modern wireless systems have power control mechanisms that will automatically increase/decrease the transmission power.
 A higher power is used only when necessary, for example, when the mobile is far away from the base station or the received signal is weak due to fading.
-We can tune the transmitter to transmit at higher power than necessary.
-This will increase the interference to the part 15 radios and discourage the proliferation of part 15 system.
-However, depending on the type of technology we have selected for use in the LMS band, for some technologies like CDMA, high transmission power may also increase self interference and this may have adverse effect on the LMS system itself.
+Telesaurus can tune the transmitter to transmit at higher power than necessary.
+This will increase the interference to the part 15 radios and discourage the proliferation of part 15 systems in coverage areas critical to the ITS and pubic safety wireless.
 Nevertheless, higher power allows better S/N+I and this is especially critical in a wide-area in a mobile system, especially when using wideband technology.